 Clients of IRSC core team members range from multilateral development banks and bilateral aid agencies to governments, individual ministries and local authorities - many of them in LMIC countries.
-The IRSC faculty of lecturers continues to work with similar clients and, in particular, will collaborate with government training and research organisations and universities in the developing world.
+The IRSC core pool of lecturers continues to work with similar clients and, in particular, will collaborate with government training and research organisations and universities in the developing world.

 Example projects and activities undertaken by IRSC core team members include:

 Many members of the core team at IRSC were involved as specialist advisers in managing and implementing this 27 month EU funded project to strengthen capacity in the 10 countries between Europe and China.
 Over 30 experts were involved, providing advice on management coordination and funding of road safety, crash data systems, UN conventions, road safety legislation, safety engineering, vehicle safety, university research and teaching.
 Over 700 local experts were introduced to international best-practice in road safety.
 Some were given additional training and certified as instructors in safety engineering.
 The project was independently evaluated as one of the best projects out of the 30 or so EU funded projects implemented in the last 10 years.